swcarpentry/managing-research-software-projects/_extras/design.md

 Learners will know that...

-*   ...participating in a software project is a learnable skill
+*   ...participating in a software project is a separate skill from programming.
-*   ...managing a software project depends on making plans and having feedback at several timescales
+*   ...managing a software project depends on planning and getting feedback at multiple timescales.
-*   ...off-the-shelf tools can provide part of the information needed to manage a project
+*   ...a few simple off-the-shelf tools can reduce or remove many barriers to participation.

 ### Summative Assessment

-*   Midpoint: triage a set of issues in a GitHub repository and create a work plan for the upcoming release.
+*   Learners will draw up a prioritized plan for work on their own projects
-*   Final: create an installable version of a small project.
+    *   Where "work" includes "training stakeholders"

 ### Skills